Last Updated on by

 HF stands for high frequency starters and this is currently the standard for the industry.
 Unless the unit comes with a contact-start mechanism, you should be able to find a HF system.

-However, as we mentioned while discussing the best plasma cutters, the HF system can interfere with digital equipment and for this reason,some companies have started offering Lift Arc (LA) starter mechanisms.
+However, as we mentioned while discussing the best plasma cutter under 500, the HF system can interfere with digital equipment and for this reason,some companies have started offering Lift Arc (LA) starter mechanisms.

 While the LA system is somewhat more complex that the HF one, you should always consider the LA-enabled ones if you are going in for a higher priced unit as these tend to be more durable and dependable.